-In essence, anyone responsible for collecting these funds can be held responsible; however, employees can be held responsible as well.
+In essence, anyone responsible for collecting these funds can be held responsible.
+Even employees can be held responsible.
 If you know these payments are not being collected, you could be held responsible.

 How Does the Trust Fund Recovery Penalty Work?

-If the IRS believes that you or your business may be liable for penalty, they will begin by sending notice that they are planning to assess a TFRP against you.
-You will have 60 days to appeal.
-If you do not respond to the letter with an appeal, the IRS will send you a Notice and Demand for Payment.
+Once the IRS believes you or your business is liable for penalty, they send a notice that they are planning to assess a TFRP.
+In addition, you will have 60 days to appeal.
+However, if you do not respond to the letter with an appeal, the IRS will send you a Notice and Demand for Payment.
 Once the penalty is assessed against you, the IRS can take collection action against all responsible parties.

 How Much is a Trust Fund Recovery Penalty?

 The IRS will collect all employment taxes including Social Security, Medicare, income taxes and even self-employment/contractor taxes that have not been deposited from each employee’s paycheck.
 Consequently, this amount can be staggering and even detrimental to you and your business.
 For example, if one employee owes $1,000 for each paycheck in withheld taxes which were not deposited for one year, the fee can be as much $12,000 for just that one employee.
 Moreover, this amount does not include interest and penalty charges.
 Multiply this amount by the number of other employees for whom their taxes were not collected and deposited and that amount plus penalty and interest can amount to a “small fortune” being owed to the IRS.